cmdr-nova/dynamic_mastodon_info/README.md

 Then, let's say you're writing blog posts on your site, and you want these elements to update automatically with whatever it says on your Mastodon profile, *even if you change it* (elminating the need to update a bunch of things, taking up sweet, sweet time).

-Include "dynamic-avatar" as a class on an IMG element, and include "author-link" as an id in an <a> tag.
+Include "dynamic-avatar" as a class on an IMG element, and include "author-link" as a class in an <a> tag.

 Example:
 ```